Alonzo Smythe Yerby

-Alonzo Yerby (October 14, 1921–February 16, 1994) was an American physician and academic who served as the Associate Dean of the Harvard School of Public Health in Boston.
+Alonzo Yerby (October 14, 1921 – February 16, 1994) was an American physician and academic who served as the Associate Dean of the Harvard School of Public Health in Boston.
 He previously served as New York City Hospitals Commissioner, as a department head and professor at the Harvard School of Public Health.

-He was the first black chairman of a department at the public health school, and the first black to be New York City Hospitals Commissioner, heading the city's hospitals department.
+He was the first Black chairman of a department at the public health school, and the first Black New York City Hospitals Commissioner, heading the city's hospitals department.
 He is the namesake of the Harvard Chan Yerby Fellowship Program at the Harvard T.H.
 Chan School of Public Health.

 Early life and education

-Yerby was born in Augusta, GA on October 15, 1921, to Rufus Garvin Yerby (1886–1961) and Wilhelmina Ethel Yerby (née Smythe) (1888–1960).
+Yerby was born in Augusta, Georgia, on October 15, 1921, to Rufus Garvin Yerby and Wilhelmina Ethel Yerby (née Smythe).
 He earned a Bachelor of Science degree from the University of Chicago in 1941, and served in the United States Army during World War II.
 Yerby then earned his M.D. from Meharry Medical College in 1946, followed by his Master of Public Health from the Harvard School of Public Health in 1948.
-One of his siblings was the writer Frank Yerby (1916-1991).
+One of his siblings was the writer Frank Yerby.